James Bond in video games: Fanmade remakes

 With the popularity laid by GoldenEye 007 in 1997 on the Nintendo 64, fans of the video game have made many attempts to remake or recreate the title with updated makeovers on current engines over time.
 But, only one project succeeded.
 Entitled GoldenEye: Source, the game entered development in 2005 and officially saw its international release in 2010, five years after being in beta mode hosted by the Source engine.
 It is a total conversion mod based on the multiplayer mode from the aforementioned title.

 A different team initiated similar attempts in 2013 to port the multiplayer mode from Nightfire (2002) to the Source engine, hoping to release it on Steam under the title Nightfire: Source.
 The project, as of today, remains in development.

 To commemorate the video game's 25th anniversary, another project based on GoldenEye 007 entered development in 2017 on Unreal Engine 4, with the aim of releasing it sometime in August 2022, based on the title's single-player campaign.
 However, in August 2020, the team received a cease and desist letter from Danjaq, forbidding the remake and stripping its use of any licensed asset related to the property, including James Bond and related characters.
 The project was reborn as Spies Don't Die – an original experience "inspired by 90s first-person shooters".

 Appearance in other media

 Downloadable content featuring a pack of cars used in the James Bond films is available in Forza Horizon 4, officially branded and licensed by Danjaq, LLC.

 James Bond is parodied in Broforce as a playable character, Double Bro Seven, whose name is a pun on Bond's code number 007, with his appearance being based on either Sean Connery, George Lazenby or Pierce Brosnan.
 Just like the actual Bond, he wears a tuxedo and uses a pistol.
 Unlike other characters in the game, he has a variety of special skills, including a martini, needed for a trophy called "Shaken, not stirred", which is a joke on a famous Bond catchphrase.

+The Proximity Mine item from GoldenEye 007 is present in Nintendo's Super Smash Bros. series, where it is renamed the Motion-Sensor Bomb.
+It was first introduced to the series in the first game and made a return in all non-Japanese versions of Super Smash Bros.
+Melee.
+The Japanese version of Super Smash Bros.
+Melee instead has the item's design from Perfect Dark, the spiritual successor to GoldenEye 007.
+Additionally, references to GoldenEye 007 is minimized, with the origin of the Motion-Sensor Bomb listed as "TOP SECRET" in the Western releases.
+From Super Smash Bros.
+Brawl onward, the Motion Sensor-Bomb was redesigned completely with any resemblance to its original design gone and is instead treated as an original item from the Super Smash Bros. series.